 One of these days I’ll write about Emilie Schindler and Katie Luther, to make sure that their names are not forgotten either.

-On my trip to Germany I learned that Emilie Schindler had as much to do with the protection of Jews during the war as did her husband Oscar, although he is given the lion’s share of the credit in the history books and in the movie Schindler’s List.
+On my trip, I learned that Emilie Schindler had as much to do with the protection of Jews during the war as did her husband Oscar, although he is given the lion’s share of the credit in the history books and in the movie Schindler’s List.

 Katie Luther managed the finances, ran a boarding home for 30 people, and supervised the family brewery (yes, you read that correctly!).
 It was due to her efforts that Martin Luther was free to spend his days writing, traveling, and speaking.
 Oh, and did I mention that they had six kids?